menandmice/micetro_docs/guides/user-manual/view_change_history.rst

 **To undo changes**:

-1. Locate the specific action in the object history window that you want to undo, and click on the row menu (...) associated with it.
+1. Locate the specific action in the object history window that you want to undo, and click on the Row :guilabel:`...` menu associated with it.

 2. Select :guilabel:`Undo`.